gatekeeper1122/2T1-Protex/README.md

 - NET CLEAR PED TASKS - Block & Notify
 >	May interfere with some jobs/missions
 - GAME CLOCK - Block
 >	OPTIONAL, 2take1 crash protex blocks invalid time crashes.
-Enable if you hate people changing time.
+Enable if you hate people changing time
 - GAME WEATHER - Block
 >	OPTIONAL, 2take1 crash protex blocks invalid weather crashes.
-Enable if you hate people changing weather.
+Enable if you hate people changing weather
 - NET PTFX - Block or Block & Notify
 >	REQUIRED.
-Impulse uses this to crash you.
+Impulse uses this to crash you
 - FIRE - Block
 >	OPTIONAL
 - EXPLOSION - Block & Notify OR Notify only
->	Notify is good for when you  want to know who is blame killing the lobby.
+>	Notify is good for when you  want to know who is blame killing the lobby
 - REQUEST CONTROL - Block
->	Stops modders from fuckin with the vehicle you're currently using.
+>	Stops modders from fuckin with the vehicle you're currently using
->	Notify is optional, and may be bit spammy.
+>	Notify is optional, and may be bit spammy
 - GIVE WEAPON - Block & Notify
 >	OPTIONAL
 - REMOVE WEAPON - Block & Notify